Samsung may produce some of Qualcomm's upcoming Snapdragon 8 Gen 5 chips

 Qualcomm will evaluate the companies’ yields and ultimately decide on who will produce what share of the chip.
 However, it’s possible that Qualcomm could use Samsung Foundry to produce the majority of the 8 Gen 5 orders for Samsung’s Galaxy devices, while TSMC will handle production for other phones.

-If Qualcomm does go with a split production route, it’d mark a significant shift for the company.
+If Qualcomm does go with a split production route, it will mark a significant shift for the company.
 Qualcomm last used Samsung Foundry for the Snapdragon 8 Gen 1 in 2021.
 Since then, TSMC has handled production for Qualcomm’s flagship chip and will likely do so for next year’s Snapdragon 8 Gen 4.

-However, TSMC increasingly becoming the go-to for chip production (AMD uses TSMC for its processors, Apple has long used TSMC for chips in the iPhone, iPad, and now Mac, and Google reportedly plans to shift Tensor production from Samsung to TSMC in 2025).
+However, TSMC is increasingly becoming the go-to for chip production (AMD uses TSMC for its processors, Apple has long used TSMC for chips in the iPhone, iPad, and now Mac, and Google reportedly plans to shift Tensor production from Samsung to TSMC in 2025).
 With more companies going to TSMC, Qualcomm could be leveraging Samsung Foundry as a hedge against possible disruptions.

 Of course, we’re still years out from the Snapdragon 8 Gen 5, and lots could happen before then.
 It remains to be seen how this all pans out and whether Samsung will get any of Qualcomm’s business.